obafisayo/Animation/readme.md

 This is my animation read me file

-Tis is my line three
+This is my line three
+this is line 4
+God is not a man